Towards Reliable Medical Image Segmentation by Modeling Evidential Calibrated Uncertainty: Experimental results

-We conducted OOD experiments on the Johns Hopkins OCT dataset and Duke OCT dataset with Diabetic Macular Edema (DME).
+We conducted OOD experiments on the Johns Hopkins OCT dataset and Duke OCT dataset with DME.
+Fig.~\ref{F_5} illustrates the clinical validation of OOD detection.
+Specifically, Figure 5 \textbf{a} compares the segmentation performance of U-Net and nnU-Net, both before and after applying our method with the UAF strategy, using Dice and ECE metrics.
+Fig.~\ref{F_5} \textbf{b} highlights the differences in predicted ID and OOD distributions relative to the ground truth labels under different conditions: Fig.~\ref{F_5} \textbf{b (i)} shows the ID and OOD distributions predicted by U-Net and nnU-Net based on the ground truth labels, while Figure Fig.~\ref{F_5} \textbf{b}(ii) compares the data distributions before and after applying the UAF strategy.
+Lastly, Fig.~\ref{F_5} \textbf{c} uses UMAP to visualize the differences between segmentation classes, where Fig.~\ref{F_5} \textbf{c (i)} depicts the standard UMAP visualization, and Fig.~\ref{F_5} \textbf{c (ii)} provides an uncertainty-aware version of the UMAP visualization.
 As shown in Fig.~\ref{F_5} \textbf{a}, we first observed a slight improvement in results for mixed ID and OOD data after using DEviS.
 Then, we found significant differences in the performance of the segmentation between the with or without UAF.
 Additionally, there were also marked differences in the distribution of uncertainty between the ID and OOD data, especially adding the UAF module as shown in Fig.~\ref{F_5} \textbf{b}.
-As depicted in Fig.~\ref{F_5} \textbf{c} (i), We then employed Uniform Manifold Approximation and Projection (UMAP) to visually assess the integration of our method.
-In the spatial clustering results of the base network framework, we observed overlapping of ID and OOD data batches.
-However, after integrating DEviS, we observed improved batch-specific separation of ID and OOD data, particularly for the ID data.
+As depicted in Fig.~\ref{F_5} \textbf{c (i)}, We then employed Uniform Manifold Approximation and Projection (UMAP) to visually assess the integration of our method.
+In the spatial clustering results of the base network, we observed overlapping of ID and OOD data batches.
+After integrating DEviS, we observed improved batch-specific separation of ID and OOD data, particularly for the ID data.
 Furthermore, the integration of UAF with DEviS effectively eliminated the OOD, resulting in a more pronounced batch effect.
 Additionally, we first presented the uncertainty estimation map corresponding to UMAP in the Fig.~\ref{F_5} \textbf{c (ii)}.
 It is evident from the map that the boundary region between different batches exhibits significantly higher uncertainty.
-More intuitively, the segmentation results and uncertainty maps of ID and OOD data can refer to Fig.~\ref{A_F5} \textbf{a}.
-These results combine to show that DEviS with UAF provides a solution for filtering out abnormal areas where lesions may be present in OOD data.